Grow Ontario's Greenbelt

 “All types, sizes and intensities of agricultural uses and normal farm practices shall be promoted and protected and a full range of agricultural uses, agriculture-related uses and on-farm diversified uses are permitted based on provincial Guidelines on Permitted Uses in Ontario’s Prime Agricultural Areas.
 Proposed agriculture-related uses and on-farm diversified uses shall be compatible with and shall not hinder surrounding agricultural operations.”

-In fact, the Greenbelt Plan (section 18.104.22.168) emphasizes the primacy of agriculture over non-agricultural uses explicitly stating that other land uses should not negatively impact agriculture:
+The Greenbelt Plan (section 3.1.3(5)) emphasizes the primacy of agriculture over non-agricultural uses by explicitly stating that other land uses should not negatively impact agriculture: